FINANCIAL STEPS TO PREPARING FOR DIVORCE

 CLOSE ALL JOINT ACCOUNTS

 A divorce can take time.
-To avoid acquiring additional joint debt (or suddenly losing shared bank assets) during the legal process, close your joint credit card and bank accounts.
+To avoid acquiring additional joint debt (or suddenly losing shared bank assets), close your joint credit card and bank accounts.
 You will, however, still be jointly responsible for paying off the balances of the closed accounts.
 Cancel the accounts in writing and be sure to request that they report each account as “closed by customer” to the credit bureaus.

 KEEP SEPARATE PROPERTY SEPARATE